jescalan/antimatter/README.md

 });
 ```

 At the moment, antimatter only has one root function - it takes an optional title/header for the doc block, an optional object of options, and either an object or array of objects that represent documented commands.
 By default it will output a colored and formatted string, ready to print to the command line -- if you pass `{ log: true }` into the options as above, it will `console.log` it for you.
-Here's a screenshot of what the above would look like in your terminal.
+Here's a screenshot of what a slightly more developed version of the example above would look like in your terminal.

 ![antimatter docs](https://i.cloudup.com/Md0HeNOkQK.thumb.png)